oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 spring.security.oauth2.resourceserver.jwt.audiences=account
 ```

 Restart both apps, open `http://localhost:8080`, and you'll be able to log in with Keycloak.

 [Keycloak login screenshot]

-Use `admin`/`admin` for credentials, and you'll be able to access `http://localhost:8080/cool-cars` as you did before.
+Use `admin`/`admin` for credentials, and you can access `http://localhost:8080/cool-cars` as you did before.

 ## Have fun with Spring Boot and Spring Cloud!

 I hope you liked this tour of how to build Java microservice architectures with Spring Boot and Spring Cloud.
-You learned how to build everything with minimal code, then configure it to be secure with Spring Security, OAuth 2.0, and Auth0 by Okta.
+You learned how to build everything with minimal code and then configure it to be secure with Spring Security, OAuth 2.0, and Auth0 by Okta.

 You can find all the code shown in this tutorial on GitHub in the [@oktadev/auth0-java-microservices-examples repository](https://github.com/oktadev/auth0-java-microservices-examples/tree/main/spring-boot-gateway-webflux).